Simo067m/02476_mlops_S25/reports/README.md

 >
 > Answer:

 We used requirements.txt files for managing our dependencies.
 The list was auto-generated using pipreqs.
-The requirements are divided into requirements.txt, requirements_dev.txt and requirements_test.txt.
+The requirements are divided into requirements.txt, requirements_dev.txt, requirements_frontend.txt and requirements_test.txt.
 The regular requirements file is required to run the scripts in the environment.
 The dev requirements are necessary for developing, including formatting tools like ruff, which are not strictly required for running the scripts.
+The frontend requirements are used for the Streamlit application.
 The final requirements for testing is necessary for running the unit tests.
 To get a complete copy of our development environment, one would have to run the following commands: pip install -r requirements.txt -r requirements_dev.txt pip install -e .
 The final command is necessary for installing the development environment as a package.